 Since I wasn’t engaging much in the conversation, I felt kind of like a fly on the wall, observing from a detached position.
 Or maybe not so detached; regardless, I found that things grated on me.
 My sister-in-law is a lovely girl, but it seemed like my parents were putting on a performance of sorts because of her presence, and it looked so contrived from my odd perspective.
 Things that would normally be minor irritants, like my dad’s poor table manners, stirred up a feeling that was closer to disgust.
 Much of the general conversation focused on meaningless minutiae (kind of like Jerry’s parents in the show Seinfeld but without the humorous element), and it struck me as such a waste of time.
 I was mostly able to keep a lid on my irritability in terms of external expression, but it maintained a slow simmer on the inside.

 I’m back home now, and it feels like a relief to be alone with just my guinea pigs for company.
-I’m left wondering, though, if this feeling of being a stranger in my own family will ever really go away.
+I’m left wondering, though, if feeling like a stranger in my own family is something that will ever really go away.
 Maybe if (when?) my illness goes into remission things will go back to normal, but that seems hard to imagine at this point.
 It’ not their behaviour that would need to change, it’s my perspective, and it feels like the connections that well me used to value have been washed away in the storm of my depression.
 Maybe I’ll find them again, or maybe I’ll forge new connections in the future, but at this point I don’t see that happening any time soon.